List of He-Man and the Masters of the Universe characters: Man-At-Arms

-Man-At-Arms is He-Man's closest ally, originally packaged in the Mattel toy line as the 'Heroic Master of Weapons'.
+Man-At-Arms (Duncan) is He-Man's closest ally, originally packaged in the Mattel toy line as the 'Heroic Master of Weapons'.
 He is Teela's adoptive father and is the inventor of most of the weaponry and vehicles used by the Heroic Warriors.
 The original minicomics depicted him as the latest in a long family line of great warriors and inventors, who uses the material resources at his disposal to aid He-Man.
-The cartoon series He-Man and the Masters of the Universe by Filmation portrayed him as the Man-At-Arms to King Randor and Queen Marlena of Eternia, who holds residency at the Royal Palace, where his workshop is based.
-Since Man-At-Arms is actually a title, not a name, the character is also known as Duncan.
+The series He-Man and the Masters of the Universe by Filmation portrayed him as the Man-At-Arms to King Randor and Queen Marlena, with Man-At-Arms being a title.
 This portrayal has been adopted by most subsequent versions of the franchise.
-The cartoon portrayed Man-At-Arms as a mentor to Prince Adam, and as such he was one of the few people aware that Prince Adam and He-Man were one and the same.
-In the He-Man and She-Ra The Secret of the Sword movie, it is revealed that Man-At-Arms' heroic intrusion on Hordak's abduction of an infant Princess Adora prevented the villain from also abducting Prince Adam.
+The series portrayed Man-At-Arms as a mentor to Prince Adam, and as such he was one of the few people aware that Prince Adam and He-Man were one and the same.
+In the He-Man and She-Ra The Secret of the Sword film, it is revealed that Man-At-Arms's heroic intrusion on Hordak's abduction of an infant Princess Adora prevented the villain from also abducting Prince Adam.

 Mark Taylor spoke on the creation of the character stating, "I based it on the Spanish Conquistadors.
 I always wondered how those suckers had the nerve to do the things they did.
 They had to be ballsy beyond belief!
 Mattel's marketing team was really on me to incorporate lots of technology, since Star Wars was still so popular.
 So I told them I could put high-tech gear on Man-At-Arms.
 I'd just read Piers Anthony's classic science-fiction novel Sos the Rope, about a character who goes into a wasteland where a superior civilization had once lived.
 And he digs down and brings out their technology, which gives him a huge advantage over everyone else!
 So Man-At-Arms does that too."